 8 March - International Women’s Day

 A celebration of achievements of women and raising awareness about discrimination, rights, and gender equality.
-The theme for 2025 is ‘Accelerate Action’.
+The theme for 2026 is ‘Give to Gain’.

 View more information on International Women's Day